Battle of Shanghai: Battles for Liujiahang and Gujiazhai (September 12 – October 2)

-On September 17, 1937, the 18th infantry regiment attacked the positions of the 1st division at the Xisheng Bridge (西盛橋) and Chenzhai line, capturing the position of the 2nd battalion of the 2nd regiment and inflicting heavy casualties.
+On September 17, 1937, the 18th Infantry Regiment attacked the positions of the 1st Division at the Xisheng Bridge (西盛橋) and Chenzhai line, capturing the position of the 2nd Battalion of the 2nd Regiment and inflicting heavy casualties.
 The Japanese regiment then attacked Zhangzhai (張宅) and captured Wangzhai (王宅).
-The 337th regiment of the 57th division counterattacked and regained Wangzhai.
-The 18th infantry regiment launched a fierce attack at Wangzhai under the cover of artillery and occupied the position again, which was recaptured again after a counterattack from the 4th regiment of the 1st division.
-As the 96th regiment was attacking Jinjiawan, the newly-arrived 475th brigade of the 159th division of the 66th corps of the Guangdong Army also launched an offensive against the 34th infantry regiment supported by the 85th and 89th regiments of the 15th division.
-At the same time, the 34th infantry regiment sent the 2nd and 3rd battalions supported by artillery to rescue the 12th company.
-As the fierce fighting continued, the 16th division sent a battalion to attack the enemy through the 85th and 89th regiments.
-The two battalions of the 34th infantry regiment were unable to reach Jinjiawan to rescue the besieged company and retreated.
-The Chinese units cleared the position and the 12th company was wiped out.
+The 337th Regiment of the 57th Division counterattacked and regained Wangzhai.
+The 18th Infantry Regiment launched a fierce attack at Wangzhai under the cover of artillery and occupied the position again, which was recaptured again after a counterattack from the 4th Regiment of the 1st Division.
+As the 96th Regiment was attacking Jinjiawan, the newly-arrived 475th Brigade of the 159th Division of the 66th Army of the Guangdong Army also launched an offensive against the 34th Infantry Regiment supported by the 85th and 89th Regiments of the 15th Division.
+At the same time, the 34th Infantry Regiment sent the 2nd and 3rd Battalions supported by artillery to rescue the 12th Company.
+As the fierce fighting continued, the 16th Division sent a battalion to attack the enemy through the 85th and 89th Regiments.
+The two battalions of the 34th Infantry Regiment were unable to reach Jinjiawan to rescue the besieged company and retreated.
+The Chinese units cleared the position and the 12th Company was wiped out.

-On September 18, 1937, the 18th infantry regiment continued attacking Zhangzhai and Wangzhai, capturing Wangzhai and causing heavy casualties on the 3rd company of the 1st battalion of the 2nd regiment.
-Li Youmei (李友梅), the commander of the 4th regiment, led his troops to counterattack the Japanese regiment.
+On September 18, 1937, the 18th Infantry Regiment continued attacking Zhangzhai and Wangzhai, capturing Wangzhai and causing heavy casualties on the 3rd Company of the 1st Battalion of the 2nd Regiment.
+Li Youmei (李友梅), the commander of the 4th Regiment, led his troops to counterattack the Japanese regiment.
 Throughout the day, Wangzhai changed hands multiple times and regimental commander Li Youmei was killed in the fierce fighting.
-The 95th regiment was ordered to take over the position of the 4th regiment.
-At midnight, the 66th corps (except for the training brigade) and the 77th division took over the positions of the 15th and 32nd divisions.
-The 15th division was responsible for guarding the positions near Liujiahang and the 32nd division was withdrawn for replenishment, reduced to only more than 900 combat soldiers after nearly a week of fighting.
-The training brigade of the 66th corps had earlier been ordered to replace the 14th division at positions southwest of Luodian.
+The 95th Regiment was ordered to take over the position of the 4th Regiment.
+At midnight, the 66th Army (except for the Training Brigade) and the 77th Division took over the positions of the 15th and 32nd Divisions.
+The 15th Division was responsible for guarding the positions near Liujiahang and the 32nd Division was withdrawn for replenishment, reduced to only more than 900 combat soldiers after nearly a week of fighting.
+The Training Brigade of the 66th Army had earlier been ordered to replace the 14th Division at positions southwest of Luodian.